Ruitjes/blind-date/README.md

 ng serve --configuration production
 ```

-9. When the React app is running
+9. When the Angular app is running

 -   http://localhost:4200 -> Angular front-end